Bridge Street Theatre 2023 Season – A Holiday for Misfits

 For tickets to individual shows, click on the icon for that show.

 London, January 1612.
 A theatre in the court of King James.
 At the eleventh hour a spear-carrier in Shakespeare’s troupe is thrust into a major role, and frantically rehearses for an imminent performance before the Court, on a night fraught with political and romantic intrigue.
 A fast, funny, slyly anachronistic, and scarily relevant period comedy about the craziness (and the wonder) of trying to create theatre during a time of plague.

 EAST OF BERLIN by Hannah Moscovitch (Regional Premiere)

-When the son of an escaped Nazi war criminal (still alive and living in Paraguay) and the American daughter of an Auschwitz survivor meet and fall in love in Berlin, what they chose to reveal and conceal from one another brings the past crashing down on them.
+When the son of an escaped Nazi war criminal (still alive and living in Paraguay) and the American daughter of an Auschwitz survivor meet and fall in love in Berlin, what they choose to reveal to and conceal from one another brings the past crashing down on them.
 Love, guilt, and recriminations mix in this theatrical gut-punch from the author of “Sexual Misconduct of the Middle Classes”.

 August 31 – September 10

 I AM BARBIE by Walton Beacham (East Coast Premiere)